eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 [ENTER]
 ```

-4. Assign execution privileges to the `genesis_start.sh` shell script file and then  execute the `genesis_start.sh` script to start genesis `nodeos`:
+4. Assign execution privileges to the `genesis_start.sh` shell script file, then execute the `genesis_start.sh` script to start the genesis node:

 ```shell
 cd ~/biosboot/genesis/